William Irvine (Scottish evangelist): Expansion

 During the years immediately following 1900, an increasing number of new "workers" left their former churches.
-These included many who began breaking with their Faith Mission affiliation, and the support they had been receiving from that organization (the dates each of the early "workers" began their ministry are preserved in the 1905 "List of Workers").
+These included a few who began breaking with their Faith Mission affiliation, and the support they had been receiving from that organization (the dates each of the early "workers" began their ministry are preserved in the 1905 "List of Workers").
 Although he had ceased preaching inside the Faith Mission framework or reporting to its headquarters for some time, Irvine himself formally resigned from that organization only in 1901.
 Other "workers" who had stayed affiliated with the Faith Mission followed (including John Kelly).
 Edward Cooney also joined in 1901, selling all and donating the considerable sum of £1,300 to Irvine (a working family could live comfortably on an annual income of £57–78 during this time).

 With the ranks of the ministry swelling, the outreach also expanded quickly.
 In 1903, the first of the annual "conventions" was held in Ireland.
-Later that year, William Irvine, accompanied by Irvine Weir (this may actually have been William Weir) and George Walker, became the first "worker" to set foot in North America.
+Later that year, William Irvine, accompanied by Irvine Weir and George Walker, became the first "workers" to set foot in North America.